PinaPhD/A-threshold-triggered-DQN-self-healing-framework/README.md

 ## Control Plane Design

 - On one of the VMs, download the [ONOS ver.2.0.0](https://repo1.maven.org/maven2/org/onosproject/onos-releases/2.0.0/onos-2.0.0.tar.gz) SDN Controller.
-- Create a cluster using the _org.onosproject.cluster-ha_ ONOS SDN controller feature.
+- Create a cluster using the _"org.onosproject.cluster-ha"_ ONOS SDN controller feature.
 -